Prop 65 - Cacao

 Often times we are asked about the difference between traditional cocoa and Navitas Naturals Cacao, are they the same?

-The terms cocoa powder and cacao powder are synonomous and both represent a dried, powdered product that results from pressing the cacao beans and seperating the oil or cacao butter from the fibrous plant matter.
+The terms cocoa powder and cacao powder are synonymous and both represent a dried, powdered product that results from pressing the cacao beans and separating the oil or cacao butter from the fibrous plant matter.
 Cocoa (‘co-coa’) is the conventional, English version of the word cacao (‘ca-cao’).

-Navitas Naturals’ Cacao is minimally processed to preserve the nutiritonal attributes of this ancient food.
-Cacao is one of the highest known food sources of magnesium, chromium, iron, zinc, copper, and mangenese, all of which are commonly deficient minerals in the Western diet.
-Cacao is also one of the highest sources of flavanols and polyphenols, which are antioxidants know to protect our bodies and enhance our health and wellbeing.
+Navitas Naturals’ Cacao is minimally processed to preserve the nutritional attributes of this ancient food.
+Cacao is one of the highest known food sources of magnesium, chromium, iron, zinc, copper, and manganese, all of which are commonly deficient minerals in the Western diet.
+Cacao is also one of the highest sources of flavanols and polyphenols, which are antioxidants known to protect our bodies and enhance our health and wellbeing.

 More Questions about Cacao: